 - “Familiarise yourself with the course content”- Have your child go through the course syllabus before school starts.
 If none is available, try looking for one from last year.

-“Plan for the programme’s mandatory components”- There are three main components that are exclusive to the IB programme: the Theory of Knowledge (TOK) requirement, the Extended Essay (EE), and the Creativity, Action and Service project.
+- “Plan for the programme’s mandatory components”- There are three main components that are exclusive to the IB programme: the Theory of Knowledge (TOK) requirement, the Extended Essay (EE), and the Creativity, Activity and Service (CAS) project.
 It’s never too early to start brainstorming.